 Healthcare

 Despite not being a substitute for healthcare professionals, chatbots are gaining popularity in the healthcare industry.
-They are mostly used as self-care assistants, helping patients manage their medications and help them track and monitoring their fitness.
+They are mostly used as self-care assistants, helping patients manage their medications and help them track and monitor their fitness.

 Financial assistants

-Financial chatbots usually come bundled with apps from leading banks.
-Once linked to your bank account, they can extend the functionality of the app by providing you with a conversational (text or voice) interface to your bank.
 Besides these, there are quite a few financial assistant chatbots available.
 These can track your expenses, budget your resources, and help you manage your finances.
 Charlie is a very good example of a financial assistant.
 The chatbot is designed to help you budget your expenses and track your finances so that you end up saving more.

 Automation